moirabanka/traingame/planning.md

     Question
         probe (ask basic questions to gain curiosity) press (spend curiosity to gain info based on trust level.
 Pressing questions will be unlocked by gathering related clues)
-    Chat (short, semi-randomized dialogue with unknown emotional consequences) Extort (spend anger and a clue to gain crucial intel)
+    Read (obtain information by observing the dialogue partner without interacting) Chat (short, semi-randomized dialogue with unknown emotional consequences) Extort (spend anger and a clue to gain crucial intel)

-    The player is solely driven to uncover information and solve mysteries, and dialogue with other characters is only a means to this end.
-    Dialogue may
-    The player is disinterested in violence,

 DIALOGUE STRUCTURE:
-    There are 2 stats associated with every NPC -- trust and status.
+    There are 3 stats associated with every NPC -- trust, status, and intel.
     Trust:
         Trust is a 0 to 10 measure of how much an NPC trusts you to act in a manner beneficial to them and their goals.
     Status:
         Status is a -5 to +5 measure of how power is distributed in your relationship with an NPC.
 A score of +5 indicates that you hold all the cards in a relationship and can exert undue influence over an NPC.
-Conversely, a score of -5 indicates that the opposite is true, and it is the NPC that hold the power.
+Conversely, a score of -5 indicates that the opposite is true, and it is the NPC that holds the power.
 A score of 0 shows that a relationship is mutually beneficial and power is evenly distributed.
+    Intel:
+        Intel is derived

 FIRST DIALOGUE: Gerard Redfield